 Table 4 shows the results achieved for exergy flows of the CV of Kiln 1, and the contributions of physical and chemical exergies in each flow.
 The temperatures and percentages of the exergy of each flow were also presented in relation to the total exergy entering the equipment.
-It can be seen that the Equation 34 is being satisfied, because the sum of exergy flows entering CV (Ex{in-CV}) corresponds to the sum of exergy flows leaving it (Ex{out-CV}) plus the destroyed exergy flow (Ex_D).
+It can be seen that Eq.
+(34) is being satisfied because the sum of exergy flows entering CV (Ex{in-CV}) corresponds to the sum of exergy flows leaving it (Ex{out-CV}) plus the destroyed